TimekillerTK/cdk-deploy-ec2/README.md

 export AWS_REGION="us-east-1"  # Region where the instance will be deployed export VPC_ID="vpc-xxxxxxxxxxxx" # VPC export AMI_NAME="amzn2-ami-kernel-5.10-hvm-2.0.20220426.0-x86_64-gp2" # Amazon Linux 2 (example)
-export ALLOWED_PORTS="22 80 443" # list of inbound allowed ports to be allowed on SG export KEY_NAME="whatever" # Keypair name which you'll use to connect to the EC2 instance export USER_DATA="userdata" # path to userdata export BUCKET_NAME="xxxxyyyxxx" # name of S3 bucket EC2 instance will have access to
+export ALLOW_PORTS="22 80 443" # list of inbound allowed ports to be allowed on SG export GLOBAL_ALLOW_PORTS="80" # list of inbound ports which should be opened up to 0.0.0.0/0 export KEY_NAME="whatever" # Keypair name which you'll use to connect to the EC2 instance export USER_DATA="userdata" # path to userdata export BUCKET_NAME="xxxxyyyxxx" # name of S3 bucket EC2 instance will have access to